openstack/os-collect-config/README.md

 An executable template is a script which accepts configuration as a json string on standard in, and writes a config file to standard out.

-The script should exit non-zero if it encounters a problem, so that cornfig knows what's up.
+The script should exit non-zero if it encounters a problem, so that os-config-applier knows what's up.

 The output of the script will be written to the path corresponding to the executable template's path in the template tree.